Fox weather forecaster Dean turns into fierce Cuomo critic | WTOP

 McCain knows politics, and suggests her friend may have a future there.

-Cuomo has defended his directives, saying they followed scientific guidelines.
-His office did not return messages seeking comment about Dean.

-Yet Dean has made some dubious public claims about the impact of Cuomo’s nursing home order and another news organization’s coverage.
-Her newfound role raises ethical questions for Fox.
+Yet Dean’s advocacy and raises ethical questions.
+She’s also made some dubious public claims about the impact of Cuomo’s nursing home order and an NBC News story.

 “She is certainly a passionate and articulate spokesperson on this matter,” said Jeffrey McCall, a media ethics professor at DePauw University.
 “But it is also clear that Janice is using her profile as a Fox News Channel personality to engage in advocacy.”

-March and April 2020 was a nightmare in New York, with the new coronavirus spreading wildly.
-The timing was particularly cruel for Michael and Dolores Newman — the parents of Dean’s husband, Sean, known to family and friends as Mickey and Dee.
-Brooklyn through and through, they were married on Valentine’s Day 1961.
+March and April 2020 were a nightmare time in New York, with the new coronavirus spreading wildly.
+The timing was particularly cruel for Michael and Dolores Newman the parents of Dean’s husband, Sean.
+Brooklyn through and through, they were married three days before Valentine’s Day 1961.

-The 83-year-old Mickey, a former firefighter, was in the Grandell Rehabilitation and Nursing Center in Brooklyn with dementia and other issues.
-Dee was in assisted living, at the Long Island Living Center, and hoped Mickey would join her when his health improved.
+Michael Newman, an 83-year-old former firefighter, was in a Brooklyn facility with dementia and other issues.
+Dolores was in assisted living on Long Island, and hoped her husband would join her when his health improved.

 But he died March 29, a few hours after Sean got a call saying he wasn’t feeling well.
-Dee, 79, died on April 13.
+Dolores, 79, died on April 13.

-Looking into the deaths, the family was flabbergasted to learn of the Cuomo administration’s March 25 directive that nursing homes could not deny admission to someone solely because they had COVID-19.
-The policy was expanded to cover assisted living facilities on April 7.
+Looking into the deaths, the family was flabbergasted to learn of the Cuomo administration’s directive — five days before Michael Newman’s death — that nursing homes could not deny admission to someone solely because they had COVID-19.
+The policy was expanded to cover assisted living facilities six days before Dolores Newman died.

 New York was desperately worried about running out of hospital space then.
-Cuomo insisted care was taken and that it was wrong to discriminate against people because they had COVID.
+Cuomo insisted that CDC guidelines were being followed, and that it was wrong to discriminate against people because they had COVID.

 By May, the order was rescinded.
-Stories emerged about the lengths to which the governor and his staff went to conceal the number of virus deaths among New York nursing home residents.
-Dean couldn’t believe the vulnerable were put at such risk.
+Stories have since emerged about the lengths to which Cuomo’s administration went to conceal the number of virus deaths among nursing home residents.

+Putting potentially contagious patients near some of society’s oldest and most vulnerable populations made no sense to Dean.

 She didn’t talk about it publicly at first.
-That changed after watching CNN last May when Chris Cuomo brandished a giant cotton swab to joke about the big nose of his brother, the governor.
+That changed last May when CNN host Chris Cuomo brandished a giant cotton swab to joke about the big nose of his brother, the governor.

 “It was so tone deaf,” she said.
 “It was disgusting.”

-She shared her anger in a text exchange with her friend Tucker Carlson and, at his urging, went on his show the next night to tell her story.
+She shared her anger in a text exchange with her friend Tucker Carlson and, at his invitation, went on his show the next night to tell her story.

 She hasn’t stopped.